isomerpages/mlaw-marketingshopfront/_about-singapore/2-our-legal-system.md

-**The Founding of Singapore and The First Charter of Justice Singapore**
+### <a name="the-founding-of-singapore-and-the-first-charter-of-justice-singapore"></a> The Founding of Singapore and The First Charter of Justice Singapore